caicloud/nirvana/README.md

 		},
 	},
 }

-// API function.
-func Echo(ctx context.Context, msg string) (string, error) {
-	return msg, nil
-}
 ```

-It's an echo API descriptor.
-It may be a bit complex at your first sight, but it should be extremely obvious after you understanding the structure.
+This is an echo server API descriptor.
+The descriptor is a bit complex at first glance, but is actually quite

-First, look at the API function `Echo`.
-It receives two parameters and returns two results.
-As the default config, `context.Context` always is the first parameter in API function.
-Apart form the first parameter, the usage of other parts is normal.
-As you see, it's an `Echo` function.

-As the name of `Descriptor`, it describes what an API is.
-The API only receives requests like:
+simple.
+Below is a partially translated HTTP language:

 ```
 HTTP Path: /echo[?msg=]
 HTTP Method: Get